 The same optimization can be applied to procurement – it’s much more efficient to source materials from a supplier near your manufacturing plant, than it is to ship the same materials across the country.

 If you send partial shipments to the same place every week, it is far more efficient and cost-effective to consolidate multiple partial shipments into one full shipment.
 This process can minimize the total number of loads you have to pay for, therefore minimizing your transportation costs to the bare minimum that is required.

 You could be the best logistics analyst in the world, but you can’t reduce logistics costs without informed decision making.
 How are you to know where there is excess logistics spending if you don’t have the data to see where you’re incurring excess cost.

 A warehouse management system (WMS) or transportation management system (TMS) can provide your team with the data they need to identify inefficiencies, reduce excess expenditure and improve the operational effectiveness of your supply chain.

 6. Automate Warehouse and Logistics Processes

-Warehouse automation technology like automated storage and retrieval systems, modular shelving systems and warehouse robotics enable your warehouse and logistics team members to achieve greater outcomes with significantly less time, effort and resources.
+Warehouse automation technology like automated storage and retrieval systems, automated shipping, modular shelving systems and warehouse robotics enable your warehouse and logistics team members to achieve greater outcomes with significantly less time, effort and resources.